 Kidney Beans

-Raw kidney beans are a health hazard.
-They contain lectins, which can trigger severe nausea, vomiting, and diarrhea.
-Even a small amount can be harmful.
-Soaking and thoroughly cooking these legumes neutralizes the lectins, making them safe and delicious.
+Kidney beans are a health hazard in their raw form.
+They contain lectins, which can induce extreme nausea, vomiting, and diarrhea.
+Even a tiny amount is deemed unsafe.
+Soaking and cooking these legumes appropriately neutralizes the lectins, thus rendering them both safe and tasty.

 Brussels Sprouts

-Brussels sprouts might be polarizing, but raw, they’re tough on digestion and contain goitrogens, which can interfere with thyroid function.
-Roasting or steaming these mini cabbages enhances their nutty, sweet flavor.
-Add a drizzle of balsamic glaze, and they’re irresistible.
+While Brussels sprouts divide opinions, they are nevertheless a nightmare on digestion when eaten raw, they’re tough on digestion and contain goitrogens, which can interfere with thyroid function.
+Roasting or steaming brings out the nutty, sweet flavor of these tiny cabbages.
+A drizzle of balsamic glaze on top makes them hard to resist.

 Sweet Potatoes